DianYu420376/runyu-cathy-zhang.github.io/_pages/about.md

 sample complexity</a> is accepted to Transaction of Automatic Control (TAC)!
 </span>

-<span style="color: #4F81BD;">Jan 2024</span>  <span>Our paper is accepted to ICLR.
+<span style="color: #4F81BD;">Jan 2024</span>  <span>Our paper <a href="https://arxiv.org/abs/2306.11626">Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity</a> is accepted to ICLR.
 </span>
 <span style="color: #4F81BD;">Jan 2024</span>  <span>Two papers are accepted to the American Control Conference (ACC)!
 </span>
-<span style="color: #4F81BD;">July 2023</span>  <span> Our paper "Price of Anarchy and Sample Complexity" is accepted to the Conference on Decision and Control (CDC)!
+<span style="color: #4F81BD;">July 2023</span>  <span> Our paper  <a href="https://arxiv.org/abs/2304.03840">Markov Games with Decoupled Dynamics: Price of Anarchy and Sample Complexity
+</a> is accepted to the Conference on Decision and Control (CDC)!
 </span>
-<span style="color: #4F81BD;">Jan 2023</span>  <span> Our paper (one of my favorite works!)
-"On the Optimal Control of Network LQR with Spatially-exponential Decaying
+<span style="color: #4F81BD;">Jan 2023</span>  <span> Our paper (one of my favorite works!) <a href="https://arxiv.org/abs/2209.14376">On the Optimal Control of Network LQR with Spatially-exponential Decaying
-Structure" is accepted to the American Control Conference (ACC)!
+Structure</a> is accepted to the American Control Conference (ACC)!
 We are in preparation for a journal version as well.
 Feel free to check it out!!
 </span>
 <span style="color: #4F81BD;">Sep 2022</span>  <span> Two papers on multi-agent RL is accepted to NeurIPS!
 See you in New Orleans!
 </span>